Table of Contents

 The video application is an interactive experience in which the candidate is in more of a traditional exchange with the interviewer (automated).
 Active recruiting happens from the very beginning and the process of completing the application is a very different experience compared to the traditional application process.
 In the traditional application candidates simply fills out all the questions and receives nothing in return.
 In an interactive video-based application, as the candidate answers a question he/she receives information based on his/her answer.

 In today’s job market, candidates have choices.
-Today’s candidates are looking for technology-based processes.
+Today’s candidates are looking for technology-based processes that speed up the process.
 They are looking to have a web-based application experience similar to their other web experiences.
 The want video, they want information in exchange for providing information, they want instant feedback (even at the question level), and they want to have this all in as convenient, and as short, a period of time as possible.

 Posting the job early can get companies on the fast track for seeking candidates, but most companies have to start making offers at the time they start the recruiting and interviewing process, even when they are not needed for the business just yet.
 They need to start people on payroll so they don’t lose the candidates to other companies that can offer immediate start dates.
 This obviously has a large impact on the bottom line.
 So with inefficient seasonal hiring systems companies either don’t have enough candidates to fill the jobs, or in many cases payroll increases before it should.
 Imagine a situation where “just in time hiring” could occur.
 If you could assure yourself that you had a solid and consistent pipeline of qualified candidates that are a good fit for the job.
 How much money would you save by delaying putting all seasonal hires on the payroll one week later, not to mention the savings in costs associated with the entire hiring process.